hugoprudente/opencv_samples/internet/panorama_image_ramsrigoutham/README.md

 ## What was fixed?

-This code is originally coded for OpenCV 2.4.x, and now is fixed to work with OpenCV 3.1.x
+This code is originally coded for OpenCV 2.4.x, and now is fixed to work with OpenCV 3.1.x.

-## Explanation

 ## How to use?